The-Hungry-Caterpillar/Deduper-The-Hungry-Caterpillar/psuedocode.md

 \
 \
 Or, I might go by method of:

-  1. for each line:\
+### for each line:
-    - check if feasible UMI\
+  a. check if feasible UMI

-    - fix the soft clipping \
+  b. fix the soft clipping

-    - Look up corrected position (position will be keys of a dictionary)
+  c.
+Look up corrected position (position will be keys of a dictionary)\
-      - if not in position dictionary: add it to position dictionary and restart loop at (1)
+     - if not in position dictionary: add it to position dictionary and restart loop at (1)\
      - if in position dictionary: continue to next step

-    - Look up strand (strand will be a nested dictionary as the value of each position key from the position dictionary)
+  d.
+Look up strand (strand will be a nested dictionary as the value of each position key from the position dictionary)\
-      - if not in strand dictionary: add it to strand dictionary and restart loop at (1)
+    - if not in strand dictionary: add it to strand dictionary and restart loop at (1)\
     - if in strand dictionary: continue to next step

-    - Look up chromosome (chromosome will be a nested dictionary as the value of each strand key from the strand dictionary)
+  e.
+Look up chromosome (chromosome will be a nested dictionary as the value of each strand key from the strand dictionary)\
-      - if not in chromosome dictionary: add it to chromosome dictionary and restart loop at (1)
+    - if not in chromosome dictionary: add it to chromosome dictionary and restart loop at (1)\
     - if in chromosome dictionary: continue to next step

-    - Look up UMI (UMI will be a nested dictionary as the value of each chromosom key from the chromosom dictionary)
+  f.
+Look up UMI (UMI will be a nested dictionary as the value of each chromosom key from the chromosom dictionary)\
-      - if not in UMI dictionary: add it to UMI dictionary and restart loop at (1)
+    - if not in UMI dictionary: add it to UMI dictionary and restart loop at (1)\
     - if in UMI dictionary: dicard read -- it is a PCR duplicate

 The nested dictionary scheme is like a tree, so you only need to look as deep to remove abiguity, and since dictionaries are ***extremely*** fast I think this will work well.